NixOS/nixpkgs/doc/using/overlays.chapter.md

 The value returned by this function should be a set similar to `pkgs/top-level/all-packages.nix`, containing overridden and/or new packages.

 Overlays are similar to other methods for customizing Nixpkgs, in particular the `packageOverrides` attribute described in [](#sec-modify-via-packageOverrides).
 Indeed, `packageOverrides` acts as an overlay with only the `super` argument.
 It is therefore appropriate for basic use, but overlays are more powerful and easier to distribute.

+Note that the order of the overlays can matter if multiple overlays set the same attributes.

 ## Using overlays to configure alternatives {#sec-overlays-alternatives}